How to get over the flu fast

 You can get a good enough idea about whether or not you are drinking an adequate amount of water if you experience the following:

 ● You are urinating regularly

-● Color of your urine is pale yellow to clear
+● The color of your urine is a pale yellow to clear

 If you notice that your urine is amber or deep yellow, then this could be an indication that you are dehydrated.

 Also, avoid smoking when you have the flu, as this is only going to cause further irritation to your throat, lungs, and nose.

 2. Load up on Zinc

 Studies have found that supplementing with zinc when you have the flu or the common cold can help reduce the duration of the cold/flu and also reduce the severity of your symptoms.